rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 - Recieve a process a SETTINGS frame and then also send back a SETTINGS ACK frame thus establishing the stream parameters.

+- Implemented functions for writing priority, rst_stream, ping, data, headers, window_update frames etc. to the socket.
+All these functions are documented in the wiki.

 3) [Section 5](http://httpwg.org/specs/rfc7540.html#rfc.section.5)

 - This section deals with Streams and multiplexing them over the same TCP connection or socket.

 - This portion has been partially implemented.
 I tried making a non blocking version using copas for dispatching and creating a queue.
 It presently works with the `socket.select()` function from luasocket which it uses to wait on the socket to find out if it's ready to be read or written to.

+- There is a simple implementation of a priority queue.
+I set a priority flag and if it's set I set up that stream first.

 4) [Section 6](http://httpwg.org/specs/rfc7540.html#rfc.section.6)